-Diarrhea, or the sudden increase in the looseness and frequency of stools, is the body’s way of getting rid of toxins.
+Diarrhea, or the sudden increase in the looseness and frequency of stools, is the body’s way of getting rid of toxins. bacteria, and viruses that often harm the digestive tract.
+Diarrhea also occurs when the intestines push through the stool before water reabsorbs water.
 But while it is generally beneficial, this doesn’t necessarily mean it doesn’t cause discomfort and inconvenience.

 Children with diarrhea may find the symptom quite irritating, so you should be ready when it does happen.
+This is especially true if your children are too young to vocally express their pain.
 Of course, there are ways to prevent its occurrence, especially if you’re dealing with infectious diarrhea.

 This article can help you plan your move and guide you in preventing and easing diarrhea in children naturally.

 How to Prevent Diarrhea in Children: 4 Tips